-Understand and apply the requirement of reasonableness to a set of facts
+Understand and apply the requirement of • Explain the general lawfulness requirement lawfulness to o a set of facts 5. for administrative action as required by the

-- Identify the common law approach to reasonableness as a ground of review for administrative action and indicate with reference to case law how it applied. - Briefly explain the reasonableness requirement for administrative action in the Constitution. - Analyse the reasonableness requirement for administrative action in the Constitution and indicate how it is applied in case law. - Explain the most important sections in PAJA dealing with reasonableness.

-- Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment)

-Understand and apply the general principles of procedural fairness to a set of facts.

-- Briefly explain the general principle of procedural fairness as it was understood and applied at common law. - Briefly explain the protection of procedural fairness in the Constitution and PAJA. - Explain the content and meaning of the two essential elements of procedural fairness (the right to be heard and the rule against bias). - Briefly outline and explain the provisions dealing with procedural fairness in PAJA, with reference to the relationship between procedural fairness and the rules of natural justice. - Explain the test for bias as stated in PAJA.
+Constitution.
+Identify the most important provisions in PAJA that deal with lawfulness.
+Explain the relevance of authority or authorisation for lawfulness of administrative action.
+Briefly explain what delegation of authority entails and how it determines the lawfulness of administrative action.
+Explain discretionary powers and how the exercise of such powers can determine the lawfulness of administrative action.
+Describe the most important principles regarding compliance with prescribed conditions and procedures in taking administrative action.
+Understand and apply the requirement of reasonableness to a set of facts Identify the common law approach to reasonableness as a ground of review for administrative action and indicate with reference to case law how it applied.
+Briefly explain the reasonableness requirement for administrative action in the Constitution.
+Analyse the reasonableness requirement for administrative action in the Constitution and indicate how it is applied in case law.
+Explain the most important sections in PAJA dealing with reasonableness.
+Assessment tasks: • Problem questions and scenarios for class discussion (formative and summative assessment) • Problem questions assessed in the test an d exam (summative assessment) Understand and apply the general principles of procedural fairness to a set of facts.
+Assessment tasks: Briefly explain the general principle of procedural fairness as it was understood and applied at common law.
+Briefly explain the protection of procedural fairness in the Constitution and PAJA.
+Explain the content and meaning of the two essential elements of procedural fairness (the right to be heard and the rule against bias).
+Briefly outline and explain the provisions dealing with procedural fairness in PAJA, with reference to the relationship between procedural fairness and the rules of natural justice.
+Explain the test for bias as stated in PAJA.

-- Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment
+Problem questions assessed in the test and exam (summative assessment